Relation to Dreamlike

 Mixing two or more elements together that normally wouldn’t make sense to go together.

-These are cases that force the hand of reason to conclude, “This must be happening because Marloth is dreamlike fantasy.”
+These are cases that force the hand of reason to conclude, “This must be happening because Marloth is surreal fantasy.”
 There’s no other rationalization for it.

 This should rarely if ever be implemented for its own sake.
 This should be used as a means of reconciling goals that are normally fundamentally opposed, but can work within fantasy.